Berlin based writer and storyteller

 Often in dialogue with emerging technologies, always with a critical ear to the zietgeist, I refine and enhance authentic community stories to create shared values, new language and common understanding.

-In a career spanning more than 20 years and three European cities, my narrative interventions have helped build businesses, platforms, organisations and culture, and have appeared at world-class shows including Cannes Festival of Creativity, Drapers Awards, and the EMEAs.
+In a career spanning more than 20 years and three European cities, my narrative interventions have helped build businesses, platforms, organisations and culture, and have appeared at major shows including Cannes Festival of Creativity, Drapers Awards, and the EMEAs.

 Our approach fuses storytelling, craft and system design to deliver tangible audience engagement and real brand equity fast and fuss-free.